lgmoraes/Font_webatlas/README.md

 ## Choice of theme

-3 themes are available :
+4 themes (including 1 variant) are available :
 - Original
 - Sharp
 - Outline
+- Pixel (variant of Sharp)

 Copy the link corresponding to the desired style :